-The prenotation of mortgage is constituted by a Court Decision or a payment order and the mortgage by a notarial deed (or by private contract in exceptional cases).
+The prenotation of mortgage, according to Law 5095/2024, is constituted by the decision of a certified lawyer, included in the special lists of lawyers' bar associations, as an acting judge, a mediation contract or a payment order, and the mortgage by a notarial deed (or by a private contract in exceptional cases) or a mediation contract.
 There are exceptions to these rules relating to public claims.